Happy Earth Day, Earthlings. We, the Robots, are here to help!

 Reducing the Environmental Impact of Cleaning Tasks

 But the biggest environmental benefit is the minimal amount of additional waste that is created when a robot cleans, compared to humans.
 There are a number of robotic companies focused on solving the problem of sludge removal.
 Because there is no danger of the robot coming in close contact with hazardous sludge, the robot can apply force and chemicals where it is needed most.
 Companies have reported more efficient use of water and cleaning chemicals.
 It is notable that any water that comes in contact with a hazardous material becomes hazardous itself.
-A second advantage of robots over humans is that lack of PPE, which again becomes another hazardous waste stream after the inspection.
+A second advantage of robots over humans is the lack of PPE, which again becomes another hazardous waste stream after the inspection.
 Since robots can shave weeks off a cleaning job, the savings in contaminated PPE, itself is an environmental benefit.

 Putting the Environment First on Earth Day!